SC stops accountability courts from issuing final verdict in NAB cases

 Justice Isa observed, “If you would file a review petition, then we will not hear the intra-court appeal.”
 Naek then informed the court that he was withdrawing his review petitions.

-At this point during the hearing, the CJP asked the assistant lawyer of the federal government’s counsel whether he was “using the attorney general’s office as a shield”, to which the lawyer replied in the negative.
+At this point during the hearing, the CJP asked the federal government counsel’s assistant lawyer whether he was “using the attorney general’s office as a shield”, to which the lawyer replied in the negative.

 The chief justice then noted that if the merits were reviewed under the Practice and Procedures Act, the appeals would be restored.
 He reiterated that the detailed verdict of the NAB law case should be waited for.